Find Grad Schools

 12 Yearly Graduations

 The most popular school in the United States for other historic preservation & conservation students seekinga master's degree is University of Minnesota - Twin Cities.
-The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+Roughly 52,000 attend the school each year.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
 During the most recent year for which we have data, 12 people received their master's degree in other historic preservation & conservation from UMN Twin Cities.
-Of these students, 100% were women and 80% were members of underrepresented racial-ethnic groups.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 44% were women.

 #2